ccmarris/b1ddi-automation-demo/README.rst

 B1DDI Demo Automation
 =====================

-Version: 0.2.1
+Version: 0.2.4
 Author: Chris Marrison
 Email: chris@infoblox.com

 Description
 -----------

-These -set of- script-s- are designed to simplify and standardise the use of the Bloxone Infoblox SE organisations for the purposes of providing customer demos of the GUI and the power of automation using BloxOne DDI.
+This script is designed to provide a standard, simple way to demonstrate the power of automation with the Bloxone DDI platform and create a set of demo data for demonstration of the GUI.

-This includes the creation of a 'demo' set of data and the clean up (removal) of this demo data once you have finished wth the demonstrations.
+This includes the the clean up (removal) of this demo data once the demonstration is complete.

 To simplify configuration and allow for user and customer specific customisation, the scripts utilise a simple ini file that can be edited with your favourite text editor.

-The scripts have specifically been written in a *functional* manor to make them simple to understand.
+The script has specifically been written in a *functional* manor to make them simple to understand.